Edited by: Keri Stooksbury

-Another great sweet spot for an economy class award is with Air France/KLM Flying Blue.
-You can fly from the United States to places like Israel and Morocco for only 50,000 Flying Blue miles.
+Another great sweet spot for an economy class award is with Air France-KLM Flying Blue.
+You can fly from the U.S. to places like Israel and Morocco from only 50,000 Flying Blue miles.
 That’s not the total for a one-way award ticket, though: it’s the total miles required for a round-trip economy class award.

 If you earn a few more Ultimate Rewards points, you could even book a one-way business class award ticket for 62,500 Flying Blue miles.

-For those who have the Southwest Companion Pass, earning the sign-up bonus and authorized user bonus from the Chase Sapphire Reserve instantly opens up a ton of options for you.
+For those who have the Southwest Companion Pass, earning the welcome offer bonus and authorized user bonus from the Chase Sapphire Reserve instantly opens up a ton of options for you.

 Sure, you can book 2-for-1 cash tickets to take advantage of the Southwest Companion Pass, but you can also book the same flights by transferring Ultimate Rewards to your Southwest Rapid Rewards account and booking award flights.
 In other words, the 2-for-1 applies to award flights as well!

-With flights operating across the United States and to Mexico, the Caribbean, and Central America, you and your designated companion will be able to have some serious fun.
+With flights operating across the U.S. and to Mexico, the Caribbean, and Central America, you and your designated companion will be able to have some serious fun.

-Your Companion Pass will get even better in 2018 too: Southwest Airlines has announced that they will begin flying to Hawaii from several cities on the West Coast.
-Does it get any better than 2-for-1 award flights to Hawaii?!
+Considering Southwest flies to Hawaii from several cities on the West Coast, does it get any better than 2-for-1 award flights to paradise?!